-About Balsamic Vinegar
+About Our Balsamic Vinegar - The Real Deal!

 A panel of five judges rates the vinegar, giving it grades from fine (12-year vintage) to old (15-20 year vintage) or extra old (20-25 year vintage).
 The color of traditional balsamic vinegar ranges from a glossy yellow/brown to brown/black during aging with the texture of syrup.
 Its taste, typically slightly tart, is rich and sweet with hints of molasses, cherry, prune, fig and chocolate.